BasicTAD: an Astounding RGB-Only Baseline for Temporal Action Detection: Introduction

-Given the current status of complex designs and low efficiency in TAD, there is a need to step back and reconsider the basic principle for designing an efficient TAD framework.
-To obtain both high accuracy and efficiency, {\bf simplicity} is the most important requirement for building a TAD method.
-Inspired by the great success of object detectors, we argue that an optimal action detector should also strictly follow a similar modular design, where each component has its own function, and different components could be easily integrated together.
+Given the current status of complex designs and low detection efficiency in the TAD method, there is a need to step back and reconsider the basic principle of designing an efficient and practical TAD framework.
+In order to cater to the need for scalability, ease of use, and deployment into real applications for real needs, {\bf simplicity} is the most important requirement for building an efficient and practical TAD method.
+Inspired by the great success of object detectors~\citep{focalloss,fcos}, we argue that an optimal action detector should strictly follow a similar {\em modular design}, where each component has its function, and different components can be easily integrated seamlessly.
 In addition, {\bf efficient training} is another important property that needs to be considered.
-Multi-stage training often brings extra computational and storage costs, cannot fully unleash the potential of data.
-We argue that an optimal action detector should be trainable in an end-to-end manner with an easy training recipe.
-Finally, being {\bf free of pre-processing} is another desired property for action detector design and, in particular, important for deployment in real applications.
-We argue that optical flow is the bottleneck for many TAD methods as it often requires a high computational cost to calculate these inputs explicitly.
-An RGB-only TAD approach should be more practical for video understanding applications.
+Multi-stage training often brings extra computational and storage costs while not being conducive to unleashing the power of deep learning.
+We argue that an ideal action detector should be end-to-end trainable where the entire pipeline trains and infers directly against raw video frames.
+Finally, being {\bf free of pre-processing} is another desired property for action detector design, particularly important for the deployment in real applications.
+We argue that optical flow extraction is the bottleneck for many TAD methods as it often requires a high computational cost to calculate these inputs explicitly.
+An RGB-only TAD approach should be more favorable and practical for video understanding applications.